peterwilliams-swe/ukth-appinn-containerapps-orderapi/README.md

 - A GitHub account
 - An Azure Subscription
 - License for using GitHub Codespaces (if you want use Codespaces as a development environment)
+- License for GitHub Copilot (optional but is of great help to solve the challenges)

 ## Structure
 The hackathon is divided into seven challenges.
 Each challenge consist of the following structure: